NOTE: Because each of these steps represents a possible solution to this issue, check the computer status after completing each step.

 - Disconnect the AC power adapter, remove the battery, and then press and hold the Power Switch for 5 seconds.
 Once that has been done, connect the AC power adapter again, and then attempt to turn on the computer normally without the battery installed.

 NOTE: If the computer turns on without the battery, the battery is either completely drained or defective.
 Put the battery back in, reconnect the AC adapter and charge the battery for 24 hours.
 If the issue still occurs, that battery is the problem and will need to be replaced.

 - Remove any additional Random Access Memory (RAM) that may have been added to the computer.

 NOTE: If removing the added RAM memory resolves the issue, check the computer specifications to ensure the memory modules meet the minimum requirements.
 If they do, the modules themselves may be defective.

 - The troubleshooting steps listed above should resolve your issue.
 If you have completed all of the steps and the issue is not resolved, service may be required.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.

 - When shipping the computer for repair, include all notes of the LED status that display during troubleshooting.